Marthe Bibesco: Literary career

-Whatever she wrote was a critical success and also sold well.
-But the money wasn't enough to cover the heavy expenses of her Mogoșoaia project, where the pavement of the Grand Hall is covered with gold, so she began writing popular romances under the pseudonym Lucile Décaux, and articles for fashion magazines under her own name.
+Her works were both critically and commercially successful during her lifetime.
+Since she invested in lavish restoration projects at Mogoșoaia Palace, she began writing popular romances under the pseudonym Lucile Décaux, and articles for fashion magazines under her own name.
 She had a long-term contract with The Saturday Evening Post and Paris-Soir.
 In the 1920s and the 1930s, Mogoșoaia Palace was to become the second League of Nations, as the French Minister of Foreign Affairs, Louis Barthou, put it.
-There, annually, Marthe hosted royalty (among others, Gustav V of Sweden and the Queen of Greece), aristocracy (princes Faucigny-Lucinge, Princes de Ligne, the Churchills, the Cahen d'Anvers), politicians and ministers, diplomats and writers (Paul Morand, Antoine de Saint-Exupéry).
+There, annually, Marthe hosted royalty (among others, Gustav V of Sweden and the Queen of Greece), aristocracy (princes Faucigny-Lucinge, Princes de Ligne), the Churchills, the Cahen d'Anvers, politicians and ministers, diplomats and writers (Paul Morand, Antoine de Saint-Exupéry).

-As the winds of war began again to sweep across Europe, the princess began to prepare.
+As tensions increased in Europe before World War II, the princess began to prepare.
 She visited Germany in 1938 to see Wilhelm, and was introduced to Hermann Göring; she visited the United Kingdom in 1939 to meet George Bernard Shaw.
 Her older grandson, John-Nicholas Ghika-Comănești, was sent to school in England in the same year (he was not to see his homeland again for 56 years).
 Romania entered the war in 1941, this time on the losing side of the Axis.

 Prince George III Bibesco died on 2 June 1941; their relationship strengthened during his illness, even though he kept his mistresses.
-After visiting German-occupied Paris and Venice, she made a top-secret visit to Turkey in 1943 together with her cousin, Prince Barbu II Știrbey (Barbo Stirbey), trying to negotiate Romania's withdrawal from the Second World War.
+After visiting German-occupied Paris and Venice, she made a discreet diplomatic visit to Turkey in 1943 together with her cousin, Prince Barbu II Știrbey (Barbo Stirbey), trying to negotiate Romania's withdrawal from the Second World War.
 When the Red Army invaded her country, Marthe had a passport and connections enabling her to leave on 7 September 1945.
 It was not Marthe but her cousin Antoine Bibesco's wife Elizabeth who was the last Bibesco to be buried on the grounds of Mogoșoaia after her death on 7 April 1945.
 Neither Marthe nor Antoine would ever return to Romania.
 When the communist government took power in 1948, it confiscated all Bibesco property.
 She spent the remainder of her life in Paris and England.